AshereJeswin/Sigma_Wedge_Hackathon/README.md

 # Sigma Internship Coding Challenge

 ## Overview
-This repository presents my solution to the Sigma Wedge Hackathon Analysis, a coding challenge that leverages the Quantrocket platform to develop a minimalist trading model.
+This repository presents my solution to the Sigma Wedge Hackathon.
 The challenge is centered around algorithmic trading with the objective of maximizing portfolio value through strategic buy orders.
 Focusing specifically on Apple Inc. (AAPL) stock for the year 2023, the model employs a trading strategy that classifies market states, calculates a Transition Probabilities Matrix, and determines the optimal moments to execute buy orders based on daily stock price movements.

 ## Getting Started